scds/intro-twine/lessons/lesson1.md

 - Go into the `Build` section and click on `Play`.
 <img width="100%" src="../assets/img/lessons/project15.png" style="border: solid 2px black">

 That's it!
-This'll open up a new browser tab without the debug menu.
+This will open up a new browser tab without the debug menu.

 {: .warning}
 If you want to share your game with your friends, you cannot simply give them that link.
 We'll talk more about this in [lesson 4](lesson4).

 ### Saving your Game as a File

-If you'd rather have your game saved as a file, so that you can play the game without opening Twine...
+If you'd rather have your game saved as a file so that you can play the game without opening Twine...
 - Click on the `Publish to File` button beside `Play`.
 - Save the file as an HTML file (add a .html at the end of the file name) and save.
 <img width="100%" src="../assets/img/lessons/project16.png" style="border: solid 2px black">